k0ttsin/cheat-sheets/Arch_Linux_Installation.md

 To Install Necessary Packages,Use <a href="https://git.archlinux.org/arch-install-scripts.git/tree/pacstrap.in">pacstrap</a> Script.<br>
 Command:
 <code>pacstrap /mnt base base-devel linux linux-firmware vim nano</code><br>
-This will take some time.Take a coffee ;).If it is interrupted,Run this command try again.<br>
+This will take some time.Take a coffee ;).If it is interrupted,Run this command again.<br>
 <br>
 <b>Configure Linux System</b><br>
 Generate a fstab file to define how disk partitions or block devices are mounted into the filesystem.<br>